Padi Tiruvalleeswarar Temple - Chennai, India

 Black drongo

-The sage Bharadwaj got a curse and became a black drongo.
-He worshiped Lord Shiva in this temple and got back his original appearance.
-The word 'valiyan' in Tamil language indicates the bird.
-As Valiyan worshiped in this site, the site is also called as Tiru Validayam.
+The sage Bharadwaja was cursed and transformed into a black drongo.
+He worshipped Lord Shiva at this temple and regained his original form.
+The Tamil word Valiyan refers to this bird, which is why the site is also known as Tiru Validayam.

 Brahma